Remortgaging in 2025 – is now the right time to fix & for how long?

 If you have a low loan-to-value (the size of your mortgage as a percentage of your property value) then you could benefit from fixing, as you will be able to secure a lower fixed-interest rate than someone with a higher loan-to-value.

 The longer your fixed term, the longer you are locked into an interest rate.
 Although there is no limit to how many times you can remortgage if you opt for a long fixed-term period you may have exit penalties and early redemption fees if you want to repay your mortgage or move (unless you have a portability option) or borrow more money.
-In addition, if the BOE base rate is cut (albeit that is unlikely right now) you won't benefit either.
+In addition, if the BoE base rate is cut further, you won't benefit either.
 These factors have to be traded off against the cost of exiting your current deal (which forms part of the overall cost of remortgaging) and the certainty that a fixed-term mortgage provides.

 A recent development in the market has been the introduction of longer-term fixed-rate mortgage deals with terms of up to 40 years.
 The longest you can currently get is a 25-year fixed-rate mortgage from Kensington Mortgages.
 These longer-term deals attract a higher interest rate, but give certainty over the amount you will have to pay over the long term.
 It also removes the cost and effort of having to remortgage every few years.
 There are more details in our article "Which are the best long-term fixed rates mortgages - and should you get one?"